 “Bone Imaging Can Make or Break…” It’s not often that I find an article that offers up a pun so readily.
 Intestingly this issue was central to my own original MM diagnosis.
 I enjoy making light of my own MM experiences.

-To quote Nathan A. Berger M.D. in his lab report dated 2/28/94, “Mr. Emerson clearly had a single plasmycytoma of bone which has been removed and repaired with a bone graft.
+To quote my oncologist, Nathan A. Berger M.D. in his lab report dated 2/28/94, “Mr. Emerson clearly had a single plasmycytoma of bone which has been removed and repaired with a bone graft.
 He has no evidence of systemic myeloma…I told the family that there is no demonstration that systemic adjuvant therapy is effective in early myeloma (chemo doesn’t help a single plasmacytoma).”

 As the article linked and excerpted below explains, bone imaging has advanced greatly since I was first diagnosed with MM in 1994.